domiyanyue/my_notes/move_semantics_rvalue_reference.md

 To fix the problem of the second copy, we need to code in a way that compiler won't create temporary objects and copy from it.
 There are several ways C++ programmers often uses like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issues but are not ideas.
 Using pointers requires developer to explicit manage memory which makes programs prone to memory leak.
 Using references requires the use to put return value in the argument list, which is not a natural form of programming and can hurt code's reablility.

 Move semantic is introduced to address this issue - avoid copying when assigning a temporary value that is about to disappear.
-Before we explain move semantic, we have to introduce some concepts to help you understand - lvalue, rvalues, and rvalue references.
+Before we explain move semantic, we have to introduce some concepts to help you understand - lvalue, rvalues, reference, and rvalue references.

 ## Lvalues and Rvalues